A list of characters from NieR, both the Gestalt and Replicant versions, and their associated tropes. Spoilers ahead

 Unfriendly Fire: One of the short stories in Grimoire Nier implies that he killed the man who molested him in the midst of a Shade hunt.
 He's rather disturbed that killing humans and killing Shades felt the same.

-Zettai Ryouiki: Technically doesn't have a skirt to go with it but the novelist, Eijima, defines it as such regardless and is absolutely fascinated with it.
+Zettai Ryouiki: Technically doesn't have a skirt to go with his thigh-high boots, but the novelist, Eijima, defines it as such regardless and is absolutely fascinated with it.

 "I swore to protect my daughter and my friends.
 If someone puts them in danger, they must stand aside or be cut down!"